pie/_pie_plugin_template/README.md

 1. (Once) Enable Github Pages on your repository (Settings > Pages) so that a `update.json` can be read by the Update Checker in production sites.
 1. Run `composer install`.
-1. Add the following code to your plugin in order for the update checker to function:
+1. Add the following code to your plugin in order for the update checker to function (paths may need adjustment if this is not going in your main plugin file):
    ```/**
        * Load Composer autoloader
        */